Let us begin this discussion by talking about one of the questions we come across very often:

-Archana Doshi – She started a Food blogger and today she is a successful entrepreneur in cooking business where she takes cooking classes and collaborates with brands and famous chefs to discover new creations.
+Archana Doshi – She started as a Food blogger and today she is a successful entrepreneur in the cooking business where she takes cooking classes and collaborates with brands and famous chefs to discover new creations.

 - Domain specialists– This is different than the one above in the sense that these blogs have a broad category while the Subject Matter Experts’ blogs are usually about a narrower niche.

 So, say for e.g. I have a tech blog – Tech is a domain specialization.
 But I am an expert at UNIX and that makes me a Subject Matter Expert in UNIX.
 Now I have the choice of either blogging on Tech at large or only on UNIX.
 When I choose the latter, my blog falls in the second category and if I chose the former, it falls in this category.
 Some domain specialists in India are:

 - Business Blog writers – The Himalayan Writing Retreat’s blog is a perfect example of Business Blog Writing where the blog might not the primary source of income but is a value add to the current business (In this case, of writing workshops) by providing supplementary information.